prime-minister-of-fun/airflow-demo/README.md

 Public statistics by county: https://github.com/evangambit/JsonOfCounties

+This is a better shape file from the U.S. census to determine where in a county a point lies. cb_2018_us_county_500k.shp

 The EV data comes from snowflake.
 Of course, I do not in any way encourage copyright violation.
 That means you *might* need an account and *perhaps* export the data using an awesome tool like dbeaver to your localhost.